Siener van Rensburg was a Boer prophet famed for his visions during the Boer Wars, predicting significant South African events.

 Boers

-The Boers developed their own culture and language (Afrikaans), which had its roots in Dutch but was also influenced by other languages.
+The Boers were a nation, developing their own culture and language (Afrikaans), which had its roots in Dutch but was also influenced by other languages.

 Afrikaners